 This procedure can be used to diagnose a torn meniscus and other knee damage, as well as repair it.
 It entails inserting a thin, flexible instrument with a fiber optic camera on the end (arthroscope) through a tiny incision and viewing the inside of the knee on a monitor.

-As long as your knee is stable, you may be able to treat your symptom with nonsurgical treatments.
+As long as your knee is stable, you may be able to treat your symptoms with nonsurgical treatments.
 This can include a combination of the following:

 Resting your leg and taking some time off of the activity that caused the tear can help you heal and improve your meniscus tear symptoms.
 Keeping weight off of the knee by using crutches may also be recommended.
 Elevating your leg when resting can also reduce swelling.